Harphies/AI/README.md

     - Clustering: Organizing unlabelled data into similar groups called cluster.The primary goal is to find similarities in the data points and group similar data points into cluster.
     - Anomaly Detection: It's the method of identifying rare items, events or observations which differ significantly from the majority of the data.
 We generally look for anomalies or ouliers in the data because they are suspicious.
 It's often used in Bank and Medical Error detection.
     - Autoencoders
-      - FeedForword Autoencoder (Using Linear Layers to construct the Encoder and the Decoder components)
+      - FeedForward Autoencoder (Using Linear Layers to construct the Encoder and the Decoder components)
       - Convolutional Autoencoder (Using Convolutional Layers to construct the Encoder and Decoder or ConvolutionTranspose to construct the Decoder)
       - LSTM Autoencoder (Using LSTM to construct the Encoder and the Decoder )
     - Generative Adversarial Networks (GAN)